python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

 - Now, add the « character which will serve as a preamble of 10101011 in the first slot, so we will know when our useful data begins.
   Here's how:
     - The Ubuntu keyboard shortcut: Ctl + Shift + u, then release.
-Type `00ab`.
+Type `ab`.
 Press enter.
     - The Windows keyboard shortcut: Alt + 0171 then release.
     - Alternatively, you can just copy and paste the character above.